DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-data-bindings.md

 ![eurd-win-field-list-drop-table](../../../../images/eurd-win-field-list-drop-table.png)

-To select multiple fields in the Field List, hold the CTRL or SHIFT key and click them.
+To select multiple fields in the Field List, hold CTRL or SHIFT and click the fields.
 Drop these fields onto a report to create a new table.

 ![design-time-field-list-drop-multiple-fields](../../../../images/eurd-win-list-drop-multiple-fields.png)